Heading to Turkey? We share the best places to visit in Turkey so you can plan a contrasting, exciting trip to this unique country.

 This indoor bazaar is home to two Mosques, two Hamaams or steam baths, four fountains and the Cevahir Bedesten– an old market, where you’ll find the most valuable and rarest items like old coins, traditional jewellery with precious gems and antique furniture.

 Antalya is another large and vibrant city with numerous hotels, restaurants, resorts, and bars.
-It’s the paradise on earth, the pearl city of the Mediterranean, and the Turkish Riviera, considered as the fourth most visited city in the world.
+It’s the paradise on earth, the pearl city of the Mediterranean, and the Turkish Riviera considered the fourth most visited city in the world.

 A walk around Kaleiçi, the Old Quarter, offers a step back into the city’s ancient past with views of the old city walls, Roman gates, maze-like streets and historic structures that include the Clock Tower.

 Here comes my favourite place – Cappadocia.
-Situated in Central Antalya, Cappadocia is best known for its fairytale landscape of unusual formations resembling chimneys, cones, and pinnacles.
+Situated in Central Antalya, Cappadocia is best known for its fairytale landscape of unusual formations resembling chimneys, cones, and pinnacles but there are plenty of things to do in Cappadocia.
 Natural processes such as ancient volcanic eruptions and erosion have all sculpted these odd formations.

 It is packed with thousands of rock churches caves and living spaces left by early Christians; a mass network of underground cities also appears on most travel tours.
-Today, some of the caves in the region are actually hotels to cater tourists.
-It feels weird to stay in these hotels, but they are not too expensive to give it a try.
+The most popular places to stay nearby are Goreme or Uchisar, both surrounded by beauty and offering a variety of accommodation options.
+Today, some of the caves in the region are actually hotels to cater for tourists.
+It feels weird to stay in these hotels, but they are not too expensive to give a try.